michaelskyba/kvrg-avg/README.md

 AM and the "promotion" tracker had no other entries, the average length between entries would now be exactly one day.

+- 3.2.3 When using ``avg list`` or ``avg info`` on date trackers, kvrg-avg will show the average interval in a human-readable format (e.g. '21 minutes and 42 seconds' instead of '1302').
+However, when using ``avg get average`` on a date tracker, you will receive the number in seconds.
+This is so that spaces and "and"s don't get in the way of your script's syntax.
+You can process the seconds however you would like.

 ## 4. Supported Operating Systems

 I have developed part of kvrg-avg on Arch Linux and the rest on Gentoo Linux,